Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Mean-field dynamics

-The situation changes, due to a drastic change in the phase space topology, for $p=4$: while approaching the critical point from below, the dynamics is confined in the rightmost ferromagnetic sector and $\overline{S^x}$ still tends to a local maximum $S^x_c$ (green trajectories, Fig.\ref{fig:meanfieldresults}-(d)),{which is nonvanishing (see App. \ref{APP_landscape_details} and \ref{APP_classical_period} for further details)}; moving even slightly above the transition point the trajectories become symmetric with respect to the $y-z$ plane (orange trajectories, Fig.\ref{fig:meanfieldresults}-(d)), as the {stationary points} of $\mathcal{H}_{cl}(\vec{S},g)$ are, hence $\overline{S^x}=0$.
-In a more general perspective, we see that the important topological feature here is the presence of \emph{two maxima} of $\mathcal{H}_{cl}(\vec{S},g_{dyn})$ with the same energy, at $S^x = \pm S^x_c$, where the separatrix (white trajectory in Fig.\ref{fig:meanfieldresults}-(d)) has a crossing.
-As a consequence, slightly below or above the transition, $S^x(t)$ respectively exhibits plateaus {of diverging length} in proximity of the positive maximum or symmetrically near the two maxima (see respectively green and orange plot in Fig. \ref{fig:meanfieldresults} (f)), creating a discontinuity in $\overline{S^x}$.
+For $p=4$ the DPT becomes discontinuous, as shown in Fig.~\ref{fig:meanfieldresults}-(e).
+The discontinuity results from a drastic change in the topology of the energy landscape, which now exhibits one paramagnetic and two opposite ferromagnetic minima.
+Specifically, for $g<g_{dyn}$, the system is still in a dynamical ferromagnetic phase, where the orbits (green plots in Fig.\ref{fig:meanfieldresults}-(d)) are confined in the rightmost well and $\overline{\mathcal{S}}^x>0$.
+Then, approaching $g_{dyn}$ from below, $\overline{\mathcal{S}^x}$ still tends to the value determined by the position $\mathcal{S}^x_c$ of the nearest, non-vanishing local maximum.
+However, upon moving even slightly above $g_{dyn}$, the orbits (orange plots, Fig.\ref{fig:meanfieldresults}-(d)) become symmetric with respect to the $\mathbf{y}-\mathbf{z}$ plane, resulting in $\overline{\mathcal{S}^x}=0$ and marking a discontinuous dynamical transition.
+From a broader perspective, the discontinuity arises from the existence of \emph{two maxima} of $\mathcal{H}_{cl}(\vec{\mathcal{S}},g_{dyn})$, having the same energy.
+These maxima are at located at $\mathcal{S}^x = \pm \mathcal{S}^x_c$, the two points where the separatrix (illustrated as a white trajectory in Fig.~\ref{fig:meanfieldresults}-(d)) has crossings.
+As a consequence, $\mathcal{S}^x(t)$ displays two distinct plateaus for $g\gtrsim g_{dyn}$, around $\mathcal{S}^x = \pm \mathcal{S}^x_c$ (see green and orange plots in Fig.~\ref{fig:meanfieldresults} (f)): when $g$ approaches $g_{dyn}$ from above, $\overline{\mathcal{S}^x}$ converges to the vanishing average of the two plateaus, creating a discontinuity at $g_{dyn}$.